MicrosoftLearning/mslearn-fabric/Instructions/Labs/19-secure-data-access.md

 ## Apply OneLake data access roles in a Lakehouse

 OneLake data access roles let you create custom roles within a Lakehouse and grant read permissions to folders you specify.
+This is currently a Preview feature.

 In this exercise, you will assign an item permission and create a OneLake data access role and experiment with how they work together to restrict access to data in a Lakehouse.